Semester Tuition and Fee Schedule

 Student Health Fee

-A flat fee is assessed to maintain and operate the Student Health Clinic for students enrolled in seven or more credits.
-Lincoln County Campus and students registered for 4-6 credits may contact Business Services to opt in for access to the Student Health Clinic.
+A mandatory fee is assessed to maintain and operate the Student Health Clinic for students enrolled in six or more credits.

 These fees are applicable in specific circumstances, for example as related to a specific course or form of payment.